lsinger/Play-Push/README.markdown

 __2. Clone this repository__

-Clone or download this repository, you probably know how.
+Clone or download this repository, you probably know how (hint: there is a link titled "Download Source" in the upper right of the page).

 __3. Start the Play! application__